happyme531/RK3588-stable-diffusion-GPU/README.md

 - Model is running in FP32.
 FP16 would be faster and smaller in memory but I don't know how to convert the model to FP16.
 - The model is under-tuned because tuning it is so slow (The current result is from a 48-hour tuning).
 The model can be further optimized by tuning it for a longer time.
 But try FP16 first!

-## Why not NPU?
-More FLOPS!
+## ~~Why not NPU?
+More FLOPS!~~

 - The RKNPU2 SDK is crappy and buggy
-- ~~RKNPU2 does not support MatMul >= 256x256 on its model convertion while U-Net has large MatMul operations.~~ Update: Since RKNPU2 SDK 2.0.0b0 the limitation is removed, so you can try to run the model on NPU. (currently I don't have the interest to do this.
-Better waiting for SD3 since its DiT architecture which is easier to add NPU as well as dynamic shape support?)
+- ~~RKNPU2 does not support MatMul >= 256x256 on its model convertion while U-Net has large MatMul operations.~~ Update: Since RKNPU2 SDK 2.0.0b0 the limitation is removed, so you can try to run the model on NPU. (currently I don't have the interest to do this. ~~Better waiting for SD3 since its DiT architecture which is easier to add NPU as well as dynamic shape support?)~~ SD3 is bad.

 ## Pitfalls